wez/wezterm/docs/config/lua/ExecDomain.md

   return string.gsub(s, '(.*[/\\])(.*)', '%2')
 end

-return {
-  exec_domains = {
+config.exec_domains = {
   -- Defines a domain called "scoped" that will run the requested -- command inside its own individual systemd scope.
-    -- This defines a strong boundary for resource control and can -- help to avoid OOMs in one pane causing other panes to be -- killed.
+  -- This defines a strong boundary for resource control and can -- help to avoid OOMs in one pane causing other panes to be -- killed. wezterm.exec_domain('scoped', function(cmd)
-    wezterm.exec_domain('scoped', function(cmd)
     -- The "cmd" parameter is a SpawnCommand object.
     -- You can log it to see what's inside: wezterm.log_info(cmd)

     -- Synthesize a human understandable scope name that is -- (reasonably) unique.
 WEZTERM_PANE is the pane id that -- will be used for the newly spawned pane.
     -- WEZTERM_UNIX_SOCKET is associated with the wezterm -- process id.
     local env = cmd.set_environment_variables
     local ident = 'wezterm-pane-'
       .. env.WEZTERM_PANE
       .. '-on-'
       .. basename(env.WEZTERM_UNIX_SOCKET)

     -- Generate a new argument array that will launch a -- program via systemd-run
     local wrapped = {
       '/usr/bin/systemd-run',
       '--user',
       '--scope',
       '--description=Shell started by wezterm',
       '--same-dir',
       '--collect',
       '--unit=' .. ident,
     }

     -- Append the requested command
     -- Note that cmd.args may be nil; that indicates that the -- default program should be used.
 Here we're using the -- shell defined by the SHELL environment variable. for _, arg in ipairs(cmd.args or { os.getenv 'SHELL' }) do table.insert(wrapped, arg)
     end

     -- replace the requested argument array with our new one cmd.args = wrapped

-      -- and return the SpawnCommand that we want to execute return cmd
+    -- and return the SpawnCommand that we want to execute return cmd end),
-    end),
-  },

-  -- Making the domain the default means that every pane/tab/window -- spawned by wezterm will have its own scope default_domain = 'scoped',
 }

+-- Making the domain the default means that every pane/tab/window -- spawned by wezterm will have its own scope config.default_domain = 'scoped'

+return config
 ```

 ## Example: docker domains